|Course name:||Machine Learning with Python|

 Neural networks are a generic tool that have gained popularity in the recent decade.
 They can learn a wide variety of functions, but only in recent years the problem of learnability of the parameters has been addressed through algorithmic advances and better hardware.
 Python is well suited to build neural networks from scratch to understand the basic building blocks of the learning machines that existed for many decades and which also underlie more recent deep neural networks.

 Deep learning utilizes neural networks with more than one hidden layer.
 Advances in network architectures driven by research and industry have created models, that are capable of tackling hard learning problems, such as object detection in images.
 The deep learning community has seen a wide adoption of Python in the form of various frameworks.
-The emphasis will be on the tensorflow and keras frameworks, while other options are briefly introduced.
+The emphasis will be on pytorch and lightning, while tensorflow and the keras frameworkswill be briefly introduced.

 The participants can follow all steps directly on their computers.
 There are exercises at the end of each unit providing ample opportunity to apply the freshly learned knowledge.